-6.2 Testing the Air Locker Actuation To test that your air system, electrical system, and your Air Locker differential is functioning correctly: Support the vehicle such that the wheels are free to rotate (e.g., on axle stands, a chassis hoist, etc.) Leave the parking brake off, the transmission in neutral, and the Air Locker switch 'OFF'.
+6.2 Testing the Air Locker Actuation

+To test that your air system, electrical system, and your Air Locker differential is functioning correctly:

+Support the vehicle such that the wheels are free to rotate (e.g., on axle stands, a chassis hoist, etc.)

+Leave the parking brake off , the transmission in neutral, and the Air Locker switch 'OFF'.

 Turn the ignition to the 'ON' position (leaving the motor off).
-The large illuminating symbol on the Air Locker switch cover should be 'OFF'.
-Turn the compressor (or alternate air source) on to charge the air supply up to its maximum pressure.
+The large illuminating symbol on the Air Locker switch cover should b е 'OFF'.

+🗌 Τι irn the compressoi (or alternate a ir source) on to charge the air su pply up to its maxi mum pressure

 While supporting the drive shaft flange, rotate one wheel by hand.

 The wheel should rotate freely and the opposite wheel should be turning in the opposite direction without any resistance or mechanical noise from within the differential.

-Turn the Air Locker switch to the 'ON' position.
+- Turn the Air Locker switch to the 'ON' position.
 The illuminated symbol on the switch cover should light up.

-Rotate the same wheel again.
-Both wheels should rotate together.
-Turn the switch off again.
-Rotate the same wheel.
-The wheels should again rotate in opposite directions.
-Re-Sealing & Filling the Differential 6.3 NOTE: Consult the ARB Air Locker Operating & Service Manual for recommendations on differential lubricant specifications.
-B On the "Live Axle" replace the differential cover using gasket sealant or a new differential cover gasket for your make of vehicle.
-Refill the differential until level with the filler hole.
-Rotate the differential center 2 full turns.
-Check the oil level and add oil if necessary.
-Replace filler plug (apply thread sealant to filler plug before inserting if it is a threaded type plug).
-Wipe differential housing clean of any oil or grease which may collect dirt or other abrasive particles.
+- Rotate the same wheel again.

+- Both wheels should rotate together.

+- Turn the switch off again.

+- Rotate the same wheel.

+- The wheels should again rotate in opposite directions.

+6.3 Re-Sealing & Filling the Differential

+Consult the ARB Air Locker Operating & Service Manual for recommendations on differential lubricant specifications.

+- Replace the differential cover using gasket sealant or a new standard differential cover gasket for your make of vehicle. - Refill the differential until level with the filler hole. - Rotate the differential carrier 2 full turns. - Check the oil level and add oil if necessary. - Replace filler plug (apply thread sealant to filler plug before inserting if it is a threaded type plug). - Wipe differential housing clean of any oil or grease which may collect dirt or other abrasive particles.